Keeping Safe

 Form Tutors

-Miss Rhodes, Mr Gray, Mrs Irwin, Mr Hitchman, Miss Seabury, Mr Morton-Banner, Mrs Laux, Mr Brown and Mrs Foster
+Mrs Knight, Miss Proudman, Rhodes, Mrs Thomas, Mr Davies, Mrs Lanham, Mrs Irwin, Mr Hitchman, Miss Seabury, Mr Morton-Banner, Mrs Laux, Mrs Johnson, Mr Brown and Mrs Foster

 Deputy Headteacher